In most cases buying a versatile grill means you’re going to be giving up something.

 Cons of Kamado grills

-Kamado grills certainly aren’t for everyone though.
+Not everyone should buy a Kamado grill though.
 Here are a few reasons why this type of cooker might not be right for you:

 - Make sure you are clear on what you are getting when you purchase your smoker, and do some research into what additions you need to get the most out of the smoker.
 Be prepared to pay for these.